shayyan24/Match-The-Cards-Online/README.md

 # Match The Cards Game: Online!

 Welcome to **Match The Cards**, a fun and challenging card-matching game where you need to find pairs of matching cards in the shortest time possible!
-Designed and developed by **Shayyan Husein**, this game is built using **Pygame** and custom game management tools.
+Designed and developed by **Shayyan Husein**.

+## ⚠️ Important Notice

+The DynamoDB database used for storing leaderboard scores is currently restricted with certain permissions and is a work in progress to be made public.
+Please be aware that the leaderboard functionality may not be fully accessible at this time.

 ## 🛠️ Game Features